VOXI vs Vodafone: the differences between the two networks

 Useful link: Vodafone's latest improvements to their network

-Same: extra network features
+Extra network features

 Useful link: FAQs about Vodafone's WiFi calling

-Our verdict on extra network features:
+Our verdict on network experience:

 Vodafone vs VOXI's benefits